 Many nursing home residents are already in a compromised state.
 Their physical or mental health has deteriorated to the point where they may require around-the-clock care.
 Nursing home abuse can cause existing conditions to worsen.
 Abuse and neglect can also lead to new, painful injuries–both physical and emotional.

-Our personal injury attorneys at the Hollander Law Firm, P.A. will fight to hold responsible parties accountable for all of your loved one’s injuries.
+Our personal injury attorneys at the Hollander Law Firm Accident Injury Lawyers will fight to hold responsible parties accountable for all of your loved one’s injuries.
 Nursing home abuse often causes:

 - Cuts, bruises, and lacerations

 Some nursing home injuries really are caused by accidents.
 It can be hard to tell the difference.
 If you even suspect nursing home abuse, our personal injury attorneys will carefully evaluate your case to make sure your loved one is protected.

 You’re probably overwhelmed if you’ve discovered that an elderly parent or loved one has been the victim of abuse.
 Let our lawyers take over the legal aspects of your injury claim so that you can focus on getting them the help they deserve.

 Even a close family member might not admit that they’re being abused in a nursing home.
 Sometimes, our loved ones are just too proud to ask for help.
 Here are some signals that your loved one might be suffering from abuse:

 - Unexplained bruising or marks